Alexander-N/python-exercises/README.md

 ## Choosing an exercise

-To help you select an exercise you can use this [list](difficulties.md) where they are ordered by approximate difficulty.
+To select an exercise you can use this [list](difficulties.md) where they are ordered very roughly by difficulty.
 Just browse through the exercises and read the descriptions until you find a problem which interests you.

 ## Get started